 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
 Visit the Writing Center to make an appointment.
 See synopses of past thesis work.

-All unrestricted thesis drafts are checked for originality via Turnitin (TII).
-Results will be provided confidentially to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.
-Coaches at the Graduate Writing Center are also standing by to help students improve citation and paraphrasing if such issues are identified in their drafts.
-Potential plagiarism cases identified after signatures have been obtained on the Thesis Release Form has been submitted with a Final Review request will be forwarded to the Dean of Students Office.
+All unrestricted drafts are checked for originality via Turnitin.
+Results are provided to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.
+The Graduate Writing Center can help students improve citation and paraphrasing if such issues were identified.
+Potential plagiarism identified after the Thesis Release Form has been submitted with a Final Review request will be forwarded to the Dean of Students Office.
 Questions?
 Get answers here.